 Since 2009, entrepreneurs have pitched their ideas and dreams to a panel of ‘sharks’ on the hit reality show Shark Tank.
 The sharks – titans of industry who have made their own dreams a reality and turned their ideas into lucrative empires, listen to pitches and decide whether or not to invest their money in other potential profit-making ventures.

-We now consume the equivalent of 174 newspapers a day, more than four times the average in the late ’80s, and receive anywhere from three thousand to ten thousand messages a day.
+In today's digital age, we're bombarded with information.
+We now consume the equivalent of 174 newspapers a day, more than four times the average in the late '80s, and receive anywhere from three thousand to ten thousand messages daily.

 There are thousands of movies, books, blogs, podcasts and other resources for sellers that address the final phase of a sales cycle: the close.
 In many of these it’s often wrongly assumed or purported that closing a deal requires control, manipulation, or some creative strategy to “beat the customer” and win the sale.
 This is a misconception.